 Are you afraid of disappointing, hurting or upsetting people?

 Are you worried that you will have to defend your decision?

 Do you fear being verbally attacked?

-Do you want to avoid being judged or talked about?
+Do you want to avoid others judging or talking about you?

 Are you afraid you’ll miss out on something?

-Until the pandemic finally ends, boundaries are more important than ever.
-Your authentic boundaries result from taking responsibility for yourself and your health, and you need to honor them.
+Your authentic boundaries result from taking responsibility for yourself and your mental and physical health, which is why you need to honor them.
 To do anything else means ignoring your inner wisdom, the voice you should be listening to above all else.
 When you choose authenticity, risk is always there.
-But there is no greater gift you can give to yourself than being true to yourself by honoring the boundaries you have set for yourself and respecting the boundaries others set for you.
+But being true to yourself means honoring the boundaries you have set for yourself, while remembering to likewise respect the boundaries of others.